Microsoft Discovers Blocking Bug and Delays the Release of Windows 10 Spring Creators Update - Slashdot

 Re: (Score:2)

-Window's ain't done until Google wont run (Score:3, Funny)
+Window's ain't done until Google wont run (Score:4, Funny)

 Probably couldn't reinstall Candy Crush after the user uninstalled it for the fifth time